sholtomaud/mdi-spriter/README.md

 ## Why?

 You may have an app that only requires a few of the icons from [Google's Material icons ](https://design.google.com/icons/).
 But why download them manually and do all that palava? mdis was created to relieve you from the manual steps.
-You can now just setup a config.json file instead, and then include mdis in your build system so you can get the icons and color you want.
+You can now just setup a config.json file in your project directory instead to create the sprite with the icons and color you want.
+You can then include mdis as a required step in your build system.

 The downside, as noted above, is that mdis depends on some large libraries.